micromata/JiraRestClient/README.md

 This is a simple JiraRestClient to use the RestAPI V2.0 of Jira.

+## Version 2.2

+* adding support to upload Attachments to an Issue (IssueClient)
+* adding support to get/add SearchFilters (SearchClient)
+* adding support to get the Permissions of the logged in User (UserClient)

 ## Version 2.1.1

 * adding support for IssueType Fields Meta Data.